-Travelling, running, trying new restaurants, watching sports-especially Michigan Wolverines football
+Traveling, running, trying new restaurants, watching sports-especially Michigan Wolverines football

 For my first job I worked at my local movie theater over the summer.
 I didn't find the work enjoyable, and disliked how I always smelled like popcorn.
 I decided to take a class and get certified to lifeguard instead, which I loved.
 This was my first hands-on experience with learning how much education can truly change your job prospects!

 Find the intersection of what you love, what you’re good at, and what someone will pay you to do.
 This is where you’ll find a fulfilling career.